isomerpages/nparks-juronglake/index.md

   families and the community to come together.
 image: /images/Chinese Garden/Twin_Pagoda.jpg
 permalink: /
-notification: ℹ️ The Parkour Park will be closed from 25 June to 29 June 2026 for an event.
+notification: ℹ️ The bigger Dog Run will be closed from 2 - 7 June 2026 for works and the Parkour Park will be closed from 25 - 29 June 2026 for an event.
   Thank you for your understanding.
 sections:
   - hero:
       title: Jurong Lake Gardens